 Virtue of Justice – passive gives you a chance to inflict burning with every attack.
 Active makes all your nearby allies’ next attack inflict this condition.
 It’s a useful source of condi DPS.

 Virtue of Resolve – its passive gives you the Rejuvenation effect that regenerates health.
 Active heals you and nearby allies.

 Virtue of Courage – passively grants you the Aegis* effect every 20 seconds, upon activation all your nearby allies get that protective boon

 Guardian has access to some unique types of abilities.
 A lot of them are based on providing some AoE effects and utility.
 Symbols and Consecration Spells are placed on the ground and they can buff your allies or damage enemies over time.
 Wards are unique crowd control abilities that can be used to block passage by creating a wall or a ring that bounces the enemies trying to cross it.

-Some other skills available to Guardians are Spirit Weapons – utility skills that summon ghostly weapons which can strike enemies or protect allies.
-Moreover, this profession has access to Meditations, Signets and Shouts.
+Some other skills available to Guardians are Spirit Weapons – utility skills that summon ghostly weapons that can strike enemies or protect allies.
+Moreover, this profession has access to Meditations, Signets, and Shouts.